PaarthB/Interview-Practice---Software-Engineering-Internships/README.md

 - Number of ways to climb stairs using either 1 or 2 (n or m) steps at once

 ## Most important arrays Questions:
+- Check if two strings have a common substring of length N ****
+- Find longest common substring of two strings and its length****
 - Intersection and Union of two lists
 - Find number which appears odd number of times
 - Binary search in a rotated array
 - Check if list is rotated version of another list
-- Pairs in a list that sum to a number
+- Pairs in a list that sum to a number (using sorting, hash map)
 - Triplets in a list that sum to a number

 ## Sorting: